Ify Aniebo

-Ifeyinwa "Ify" Aniebo (born 13 September 1984) is a British-Nigerian molecular geneticist, infectious disease researcher, and global health scholar.
+Ifeyinwa "Ify" Aniebo is a British-Nigerian molecular geneticist, infectious disease researcher, and global health scholar.
 She has worked on integrating genomic surveillance into Nigeria's national malaria elimination strategy and has written on malaria, infectious diseases, and health policy in Africa.

 Background and education

 Aniebo is the daughter of Brigadier-General Augustine Aniebo, who served as the Military Administrator of the Borno and Kogi States of Nigeria.
 She is married to Gbadebo Rhodes-Vivour, a Nigerian architect and politician.

 She studied Genetics and Microbiology at Queen Mary University of London, followed by an MSc in Applied Biomolecular Technology at the University of Nottingham.
 She later completed a Master of Research in Public Health and an MPH at the University of Oxford.
 Aniebo received a PhD in Clinical Medicine and Infectious Diseases from the London School of Hygiene & Tropical Medicine, where her doctoral research focused on malaria drug resistance.

 Career and research

 Aniebo's research focuses on malaria drug resistance and the use of genomic data for surveillance and public health planning.
 She has participated in large-scale studies, including nationwide sampling in Nigeria.
 She is an Associate Professor of Molecular Biology and Genomics at the Institute of Genomics and Global Health (IGH), formerly the African Centre of Excellence for Genomics of Infectious Diseases (ACEGID).
 She also serves as a panel member of the Future of Health and Economic Resiliency in Africa (FHERA) at Harvard University.